cheyanneshariat/cheyanneshariat.github.io/_pages/research.md

 {% include base_path %}

-The majority of stars have companions, making binary and triple star systems a fundamental component of stellar populations.
+The majority of stars have companions, making binary and triple star systems a fundamental part of stellar populations.
 My work focuses on understanding the physical processes that shape the evolution of multiple star systems and their population-wide properties.

 ## Triple star systems